 In 2016, Mehak Asad made a documentary on Gul’s life and personal story: Daughter of Kalash (other side of them).

 Aruna Chawla is an Indian lawyer with certified expertise in business and entrepreneurship.

 For The Cultural Intellectual Property Rights Initiative Aruna represented CIPRI in organizing the event SUSSout 04: Cultural Sustainability, in collaboration with the SUSS Community, at the British Council in New Delhi, in April 2019.
-Aruna moderated the Panel discussion on the relevance of Cultural Intellectual Property Rights for India and supported Monica in running a workshop a first of its kind workshop in India on "Cultural entrepreneurship and Co-Creating Business models with artisans".
+Aruna moderated the Panel discussion on the relevance of Cultural Intellectual Property Rights for India and supported Monica in running a first of its kind workshop in India on "Cultural entrepreneurship and Co-Creating Business models with artisans".